aws/eks-anywhere/designs/in-place-upgrades-eksa.md

 The EKS-A cluster status should reflect the upgrade process as for any other upgrade, with the message for `ControlPlaneReady` and `WorkersReady` describing the reason why they are not ready.
 However, users might need a more granular insight in the process, both for slow upgrades and for troubleshooting.

-The `ControlPlaneKubeadmUpgrade` and `WorkersKubeadmUpgrade` will reflect in their status the number of nodes to upgrade and how many have been upgraded.
+The `ControlPlaneUpgrade` and `MachineDeploymentUpgrade` will reflect in their status the number of nodes to upgrade and how many have been upgraded.
 In addition, they will bubble up errors that happen for any of the node upgrades they control.

-In addition, `NodeKubeadmUpgrade` will reflect in the status any error that occurs during the upgrade, indicating the step at which it failed.
-It will also reflect the steps that have been completes successfully.
+In addition, `NodeUpgrade` will reflect in the status any error that occurs during the upgrade, indicating the step at which it failed.
+It will also reflect the steps that have been completed successfully.
 If there is an error and the user needs to access the logs, they can just use `kubectl logs` for the failed container.
-Once the issue is identified and fixed, they can delete the pod adn our controller will recreate them, restarting the upgrade process.
+Once the issue is identified and fixed, they can delete the pod and our controller will recreate them, restarting the upgrade process.

 The upgrader pod won't contain sh, so user won't be able to obtain a shell with it.
 If interactive debugging is required, they can always use a different image or use SSH access directly on the node.